-- 1. Surface preparation: See Surface Preparation section in this Application Manual. - 2.
-Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to cure. - 3.
-Base Coat: Thoroughly mix and apply FC7500/FC7960 at 80 sf/gal (1.25 gal/100 sf or 20 wet mils) to yield 20 dry mils and allow to cure.
-The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above.
-Note: Do not leave base coat exposed for more than 5 days. - 4.
-Wear Coat: Thoroughly mix and apply FC7510/FC7961 at 160 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 8 dry mils and immediately broadcast aggregate, evenly distributed, into wet coating until refusal (approximately 50 lbs/100 sf) and allow to cure.
-Remove loose aggregate by blowing, sweeping or vacuuming. - 5.
-First Topcoat: Thoroughly mix and apply 70817/70818 CRU or 70869/70819 Polyaspartic at 150 sf/gal (0.66 gal/100 sf or 10 wet mils) to yield 10 dry mils.
-Allow to cure tack-free. - 6.
-Second Topcoat: Thoroughly mix and apply 70817/70818 CRU or 70869/70819 Polyaspartic at 200 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 8 dry mils.
-Allow to cure tack-free.
+- Prior to the application of material, please reference the Product Mixing Instructions section in this Application Manual. - Caution: The following instructions are for horizontal surfaces.
+Vertical or inclined surfaces may require additional coats to build film to design thickness. - Surface preparation: See Surface Preparation section in this Application Manual. - Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to cure. - Base Coat: Thoroughly mix and apply FC7500/FC7960 at 88 sf/gal (1.13 gal/100 sf or 18 wet mils) to yield 18 dry mils and allow to cure.
+The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above. - Wear Coat: Thoroughly mix and apply FC7510/FC7961 at 200 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 8 dry mils and immediately broadcast blended UV Resistant color quartz aggregate into wet coating until refusal at a rate of approximately 40-50 1lbs/100 sf and allow to cure.
+Remove loose aggregate by blowing, sweeping or vacuum. - First Topcoat: Thoroughly mix and apply clear polyurea at 150 sf/gal (0.66 gal/100 sf or 10 wet mils) to yield 8 dry mils and allow to cure. - Second Topcoat: Thoroughly mix and apply clear polyurea at a rate of 200 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 6 dry mils and allow to cure.
+Additional Topcoat material may be required depending on texture desired. - Do not allow pedestrian traffic on coated surfaces for a period of at least 48 hours at 75° F, 50% RH.